Nuckerr/KitPvPPlus-docs/articles/configs.md

      -  "&7Just right click"
 ```
 !!! note
-    Minecraft colour codes can be used in the lore quote marks in the config above, see end of docs.
+    Minecraft color codes can be used in the lore quote marks in the config above, see end of docs.

 `scoreboard`
 : This section is where the scoreboard settings are defined.